rochesso/Social-BookShelf/README.md

 ## Installation and Running

-To install the project run the following commands:
+To install and run the project, execute the following commands in your terminal:

 ### Inside the client folder: